 The cottage has a renovated kitchen installed September 2013 but has retained much of its original character with its unique recycled timber splash backs and rustic island bench; you won't find another one like ours anywhere.
 We also have a dishwasher, toaster, microwave, gas cook top and wall oven and plenty of kitchen ware, including those vital wine glasses.
 Many guests have provided positive feedback about how user-friendly the kitchen is for self catering as we have tried to provide everything you could think of to cook full meals while you are at the cottage, from cutting boards, to pizza trays, from corkscrews to a large wok for those healthy stirfries.

 We have 2 main living areas and a large dining space photo 8 so there is plenty of space for even the largest groups.
-We provide a flat screen TV, DVD player, Iphone speakers and a large collection of DVDs to ensure there are no shortage of ways to spend down time.
+We provide a wall mounted 43 inch smart TV purchased new in May 2017 , DVD player, Iphone speakers and a large collection of DVDs to ensure there are no shortage of ways to spend down time.

 The cottage is wheelchair friendly.
 Photo 9 shows the side doors, access is via a short ramp with one small step at the top.
 The French doors open up for easy access.
 Photos 1 and 12 show the front verandah and stone stairs to the front door.
 Wheelchair access is possible from the end of the verandah which has a low rise or using the front steps are low with wide treads.

-Our newest improvement to the cottage is a new Tasmanian Pine timber balcony at the rear of the house construction finished November 2016 which overlooks the garden and the Great Western Tiers - photo 13.
+Our newest improvement to the cottage is a new Tasmanian Pine timber balcony at the rear of the house completed in November 2016 which overlooks the garden and the Great Western Tiers - photo 13.
 It is the perfect sunny spot for wine time or just a place to soak up the majesty of the Tasmanian outdoors.
 The deck is accessed through new red cedar French doors which open a full 180 degrees which extends the usable living area for guests to enjoy.
-Itis furnished with a new 3 piece outdoor lounge and table.
+It is furnished with a new 3 piece outdoor lounge and table.

 But even better than the cottage are its beautiful gardens, created by a professional designer.
 They provide a lovely secluded oasis to relax and pretend to ponder life's meaning, and children love the little "secret garden" paths which meander around the property, which is fenced and child-safe.
 The cottage has a resident brush tail possum who has a nest on one of the trees - can you find it?